IT’S 2:18AM EASTERN STANDARD TIME

 Let’s start with the sourcing.
 Mitani gets their anago from Tsushima, an island between Kyushu and South Korea.
 I believe – so no angry emails if I’m wrong – that the supplier is Tsushima Suisan, renowned for its so-called “Golden Anago” and for using ikejime, a method that preserves the catch without killing it, ostensibly in a humane manner.

-While typically served with nitsume (the thick, traditional sauce), some Itamae will keep Anago naked – save for some salt – during June, the rainy, peak season.
+While typically served with nitsume (the thick, traditional sauce), some Itamae will serve Anago naked – save for some salt – during June, the rainy, peak season.
 So it was here, kept perfectly warm to retain the flavour.

 This was one of my favourite non-sushi dishes I can recall from a New York sushiya.